 The most recent Conference of Ministers responsible for sport was hosted by Greece.
 Due to Covid-19 pandemic, the event took place online and included a few shorter events spread out from 5 November 2020 to 11 February 2021.

 EPAS also organises more informal ministerial network events, and these are held on an ad hoc basis, generally on the occasion of an international sports event taking place in Europe where Ministers of Sport are already in attendance.
-Most recently, EPAS organised such events in Sochi (2014) and Baku (2015).
+Most recently, EPAS organised such events in Sochi (2014), Baku (2015) and Moscow (2018).

 Budapest (Hungary), 29 November 2016

 EPAS organised this 14th Ministerial Conference in conjunction with the Ministry of Human Capacities of Hungary.
 The conference was held on 29 November at the famous Pesti Vigadó in Budapest and focused on the fights against doping, match-fixing and corruption in sport.
 Ministers of Sport representing states parties to the European Cultural Convention, EPAS members and non-member states having Observer status, attended the conference.

 This 13th conference was hosted by Mr Ueli Maurer, Federal Councillor for the Department of Defence,Civil Protection and Sport (DDPS) on behalf of the Swiss Government, and was held in the mountain village of Magglingen on the sports campus of the Federal Office of Sport (OFSPO).
 The main theme of the conference was the “Risk of Corruption in the Governance of Sport”.

 The conference also served as a special occasion for the Secretary General to open the Convention on the manipulation of sports competitions (CETS 215) for signature, holding a signing ceremony for the 15 states which took the opportunity to be the first signatories of this new convention.